osmandapp/web/main/docs/user/widgets/info-widgets.md

 - All added widgets are visible even if no external sensor is connected.
 - If a sensor has not been added or you need to edit the widget, tap the required widget field in the list and then on *Settings*, or directly on the *Settings icon* in the list.
 - The data displayed in widgets can be recorded using the [Trip recording plugin](../plugins/trip-recording.md#recording-settings).
+- How to choose a widget data of one type of sensor read [here](../plugins/external-sensors#widget-settings).

 | | |
 |------------|------------|